Learn the skills necessary to affect real, meaningful change as a leader in the higher education landscape.

 The mission of the EdD program at Regis is to educate thoughtful leaders who understand the complexities of the ever-changing landscape of secondary and higher education, and who can identify and address problems of practice.
 Our program challenges candidates to be informed decision-makers and reflective practitioners capable of contributing to the expansion of scholarship, learning, practice and service.

 At Regis College, we make earning your EdD in Higher Education Leadership attainable through our hybrid format.
 Meeting on Saturdays four times per semester, you can continue to work full time while completing your doctorate in 36 months.
 We integrate work on your dissertation into the coursework from the beginning, and provide support to assist students with research requirements.

 The strong faculty mentoring that each student receives while completing their capstone projects and dissertations have led to a 96% completion rate in the program.

-Scholar-practitioners who earn an EdD are prepared to use systems thinking to address significant issues ranging from teaching and learning to administration, finance and leadership.
+Scholar-practitioners who earn an EdD are prepared to use systems thinking to address significant issues in secondary and higher education ranging from teaching and learning to administration, finance and leadership.
 These practitioners know how to collect and analyze data, consume relevant reference material, conduct learning sessions, and create positive learning communities.

-The result is graduates who have the knowledge and skills that you need to transform theory into practice in order to address the most pressing questions impacting today’s higher education landscape.
+The result is graduates who have the knowledge and skills that you need to transform theory into practice in order to address the most pressing questions impacting today’s secondary and higher education landscape.